kahpaibe/SoXspectroGUI/README.md

  - cv2

 ## Usage
 By default, SoX is assumed to be in *Path* environment variable.
-One may however specify the full path to the *sox.exe* executable in the global variables.
+One may however specify the full path to the *sox.exe* executable in globals variables.
 Two versions of this script are available.

 #### SoXspectroGUI